HoyLab-Rowan/pyRUQT/README.md

 Quick Installation

-    Put the ruqt.py file in your python module folder.
+    Put the pyruqt.py and ruqt.py files in your python module folder.

     Install ASE, OpenMolcas(sandx_fock branch), and optionally PySCF for all users.